Skip to Main Content

 • Compare quotes: It's often beneficial to obtain quotes from multiple insurance companies, as rates could vary significantly for identical coverage.
 By evaluating several quotes and discounts, you may find a more cost-effective premium for your needs.
 Remember to use the same coverage types and policy limits when requesting quotes to make a fair comparison.

 • Bundle your policies: If you are happy with the company that carries your car insurance, you might consider purchasing your home insurance coverage from the same carrier.
-Most insurers offer a sizable discount to policyholders who carry more than one policy with them.
+Most insurers offer a sizable discount to policyholders who purchase more than one insurance product from them.

 • Increase your deductible: Although most insurance professionals recommend exploring other savings strategies before adjusting your deductible, increasing your deductible might result in lower premiums.
 However, it's advisable to maintain a deductible amount that's manageable for you in case of a claim.
 Louisiana homeowners should be aware of the separate deductibles for standard home damage and hurricane windstorm damage related to named tropical cyclones.